Last updated: 01/24/2021

 - Are U.S. citizens permitted to enter?
 Yes.

-- U.S. citizens may enter Kuwait only if in possession of a valid visa or residency.
+- U.S. citizens are permitted to enter Kuwait only if in possession of a valid visa or residency.

 - U.S. citizens without valid visas wishing to visit Kuwait will need to request visas or other approval in advance of travel from a Kuwaiti embassy or consulate.

 - Is a negative COVID-19 test (PCR) required for entry?
 Yes.